Skip to main content

 • python_version: This is expected to be a string of the form "X.Y.Z" which specifies what version of Python the checked code is expected to be executed with.
 By default, the version is set to the same as the Python interpreter that runs pyre itself.

-Note: Since Pyre does not run your code, the setting of Python version tends to have relatively small impact on the type checker's behavior.
-Currently, Pyre only uses Python version to syntactically resolve version conditions of certain form.
+Note: Since Pyre does not run your code, the setting of Python version and platform tends to have relatively small impact on the type checker's behavior.
+Currently, Pyre only uses Python version and platform to syntactically resolve version conditions of certain form.

 Command Line Arguments